syne-tune/syne-tune/docs/source/faq.rst

 How can I utilize multiple GPUs?
 ================================

-To utilize multiple GPUs you can either use the local backend :class:`~syne_tune.backend.LocalBackend`, which will run on the GPU available in a local machine.
+To utilize multiple GPUs you can use the local backend :class:`~syne_tune.backend.LocalBackend`, which will run on the GPUs available in a local machine.
 You can also run on a remote AWS instance with multiple GPUs using the local backend and the remote launcher, see `here <#i-dont-want-to-wait-how-can-i-launch-the-tuning-on-a-remote-machine>`__,